cjlapao/setup-flutter-action/README.md

 [![CI](https://github.com/cjlapao/setup-flutter-action/actions/workflows/ci.yml/badge.svg)](https://github.com/cjlapao/setup-flutter-action/actions/workflows/ci.yml)

-This action sets up a flutter environment for use in actions on any environment, it works on windows, linux and macOS.
+This action sets up a flutter environment for use in actions on any environment, it works on windows, Linux and macOS.
 In Linux it does take into consideration that the arm64 architecture is not yet supported by flutter, this will install the current amd64 and allow flutter internals to do the rest.